Joey Votto Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.13).
+- The Cubs' 4.15 team ERA ranks 15th across all league pitching staffs.

-- Cubs pitchers combine to allow 112 home runs (one per game), the third-fewest in the league.
+- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (116 total, 1.1 per game).

-- The left-hander last appeared in relief on Saturday, when he threw 4 1/3 innings against the St. Louis Cardinals, allowing one earned run while giving up two hits.
+- The righty last pitched on Saturday against the St. Louis Cardinals, when he threw six innings, allowing one earned run while giving up two hits.

+- The 31-year-old has an ERA of 5.46, with 7.8 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .272 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.